-To run a successful pub, it’s important that your personal skills are on point.
+To run a successful pub, your personal skills must be on point.
 After all, you’ll be spending the majority of your day meeting new people, managing your team, and interacting with suppliers, etc.

 With this in mind, the following skills are essential: